basho/basho_docs/content/riak/kv/3.0.6/developing/app-guide.md

   with implementation details
 * [Data Modeling with Riak Data Types][dev data model] - An object modeling example that relies on Riak Data Types.

-> **Note**:
->
-> Riak Data Types can be used in conjunction with Riak Search, meaning that the data stored in counters, sets, and maps can be indexed and searched just like any other data in Riak.
-Documentation on Data Types and Search is coming soon.

 ### When to Use Riak Data Types